tobyweston/java8_course_companion/manuscript/part1/00_introduction/01_whats_new.md

 * A new date and time API has been introduced.
 * The IO and NIO packages have welcome additions to allow you to work with IO streams using the new streams API.
 * Reflection and annotations have been improved.
-* If that's not enough, an entirely new JavaScript engine ships with Java 8.
-Nashorn replaced Rhino and is faster and has better support for ECMA-Script.
+* An entirely new JavaScript engine ships with Java 8.
+Nashorn replaces Rhino and is faster and has better support for ECMA-Script.
-* The JVM has had a bunch of improvements; it could be the fastest JVM to date as the integration with JRocket is now complete.
+* JVM improvements; it could be the fastest JVM to date as the integration with JRocket is now complete.
 * The JVM has dropped the idea of perm gen, instead using native OS memory for class metadata.
 This is a huge deal and should in theory mean better memory utilitsation.
-* The JRocket integration also brings Mission control to the JDK as standard.
+* The JRocket integration also brings Mission control (`jmc`) to the JDK as standard.
 It compliments `jconsole` and `visualvm` with similar functionality but adds very inexpensive profiling.

-The list is almost endless, improvements to JavaFX, base64 encoding support and I'm sure I must have missed some out.
+* Other miscalanous improvements, like improvements to JavaFX, base64 encoding support and more.